driskell/log-courier/docs/Configuration.md

 	kill -HUP 1234

+Log Courier will reopen its own log file if one has been configured, allowing native log rotation to take place.

-Please note that files Log Courier has already started harvesting will continue to harvest after the reload with their previous configuration.
-The reload process will only affect new files and the network configuration.
+Please note that files Log Courier has already started harvesting will continue to be harvested after the reload with their original configuration; the reload process will only affect new files.
+Additionally, harvested log files will not be reopened.
+Log rotations are detected automatically.
+To control when a harvested log file is closed you can adjust the [`"dead time"`](#dead-time) option.

 In the case of a network configuration change, Log Courier will disconnect and reconnect at the earliest opportunity.

 *Configuration reload is not currently available on Windows builds of Log Courier.*